Jonathon W. Penney

 Whose Speech Is Chilled by Surveillance?, Slate Magazine (Online), July 11, 2017

-How Surveillance Harms, Policy Options (Blog), December 12, 2016, Institute for Research on Public Policy (IRPP), Montreal, QC
+How Surveillance Harms, Policy Options Magazine, December 12, 2016, Institute for Research on Public Policy (IRPP), Montreal, QC

 American Lessons for Bill C-51, Policy Options Magazine (May-June, 2015), Institute for Research on Public Policy (IRPP), Montreal, QC